actix/actix-website/content/docs/testing.md

 `TestRequest::get()`, `TestRequest::post()`, and `TestRequest::client()`
 methods can be used to send requests to the test server.

-To create a `Service` for testing, use the `test::init_serivce` method which accepts a regular `App` builder.
+To create a `Service` for testing, use the `test::init_service` method which accepts a regular `App` builder.

 > Check the [api documentation][actixdocs] for more information.